-Overall, my results suggest that technologies meant to reduce the cost of formal financial services may have a perverse effect when individuals are subject to outside demands on their resources.
-This has important implications for the design of savings products in the developing world, especially since women (who are usually at a bargaining power disadvantage within the household) are over-represented among the unbanked.
+Overall, the results suggest that technologies meant to reduce the cost of formal financial services may have a perverse effect when individuals are subject to outside demands on their money.
+This has important implications for the design of savings products, especially since women (who are usually at a bargaining power disadvantage) are over-represented among the unbanked.
 The question is how to provide the right level of security and illiquidity without burdening the consumer with transaction costs.
 Additional research and product development that explicitly focuses on women's unique needs may be especially important for meeting this challenge.

-The remainder of the paper is structured as follows: Section 2 describes the experimental design and the data, Section 3 presents the main results, Section 4 explores the roots of the account type differences that I observe, and Section 5 concludes.
+The remainder of the paper is structured as follows: Section 2 describes the experimental design and the data, Section 3 presents the main results, Section 4 explores the roots of the heterogeneity that I observe, and Section 5 concludes.